Sponsor Requirements regarding Sexual Harassment

 The Office of Professionalism and Ethics maintains a hotline for filing reports or complaints.
 Examples may include misuse of funds, sexual misconduct, lab safety, protection of research subjects, unmanaged conflicts of interest, and failure to follow intellectual property policy.

-You may file such reports at the USC Help and Hotline.
+You may file such reports at the USC Report & Response.
 You may also contact the Office of Research, the Office of Culture, Ethics and Compliance, or the Research Integrity Officer.

 You can read more about the appointments here.